- Choose a Windows PC:

 - Even if the PC did have viruses or hidden keystroke recording software, any data gathered could never be communicated back to hackers.

-- Low cost -- Surplus PCs don't cost much; someone with an old Windows XP machine might even pay you to take it.
+- Low cost -- Surplus PCs don't cost much.
+An old Windows 7 machine works just fine.